 Over the past decade there has been increased scientific evidence showing that perinatal and intranatal trauma are significant risk factors for developing autism.
-The first empirical breakthrough in that regard was a South California cohort Study published in 2017 which examined the interrelationship between birth trauma and the risk of developing autism.
+The first empirical breakthrough in that rega8rd was a South California cohort Study published in 2017 which examined the interrelationship between birth trauma and the risk of developing autism.

 The article, “Association of Perinatal Risk Factors with Autism Spectrum Disorder” discusses a study involving the analysis of birth records of children born at Kaiser Permanente facilities during an 18 year period, from 1991 through 2009.
 Of that study group, approximately 6,000 children were ultimately diagnosed with autism spectrum disorder.

 After looking deeper into the birth records of those 6,000 children, researchers discovered that nearly 40 percent of these children suffered complications either shortly before or during birth.
 The complications researchers found to be most closely related to autism included birth asphyxia and preeclampsia.
 This research has in turn led to more clinical negligence case investigations.